dasch-swiss/dsp-das/docs/user-guide/data.md

 ![Three resources selected; what do you want to do with them?](../assets/images/source-selected-three.png)*Three resources are selected; what do you want to do with them?*

-By selecting more than one resource, you will be able to edit them all at once, add them to a collection, share or connect them.
+By selecting more than one resource, you will be able to edit them all at once, add them to a collection, and share or connect them.
 Or you could compare the resources (see [Compare the resources](/user-guide/data/#compare-the-sources)).

 ---